Jovito Palparan: Acquittal in the Manalo brothers case

-On October 6, 2023, the Malolos Regional Trial Court Branch 19 acquitted Palparan on the charges against kidnapping, serious illegal detention, and serious physical injuries brought against him by the National Union of People's Lawyers (NUPL) on behalf of the two farmer brothers, Raymond and Reynaldo Manalo, as well as the parents of Cadapan and Empeño.
+On October 6, 2023, the Malolos Regional Trial Court Branch 19 acquitted Palparan on the charges against kidnapping, serious illegal detention, and serious physical injuries brought against him by the National Union of Peoples' Lawyers (NUPL) on behalf of the two farmer brothers, Raymond and Reynaldo Manalo, as well as the parents of Cadapan and Empeño.
 NUPL and other supporters of the Manalo brothers expressed disappointment with the court's ruling.

 The rights group KARAPATAN condemned the decision of the Malolos RTC alleging the court dismissed the accounts of Manalo brothers which was validated by the higher court, the rights group expressed their disappointment on the court verdict referring it as "unspeakable act", invalidates the traumatic experiences of the Manalo brothers.

 In a statement, Malolos RTC cited inconsistencies between the affidavit statements and the testimonies of the Manalo brothers in court.
 The court referenced a previous case (The Secretary of National Defense, et al. vs. Raymond Manalo and Reynaldo Manalo, G.R.
 No. 180906, October 7, 2008) and pointed out differences in Raymond Manalo's statements, such as mentioning being 'dragged to Reynaldo's house' in contrast to the previous case where he was said to be taken in a white L300 van.
 The court also highlighted inconsistencies regarding the location of their incarceration.
 Additionally, the court noted other discrepancies, including Raymond's encounters with Palparan and an inconsistent 2007 affidavit describing their first meeting at a basketball court.

 Raymond Manalo, one of the main complainants also expressed his disbelief as the higher court had supported their case using the same testimony presented on the RTC court.